Photo Credit: Unfancy

-My Favorite Fashion Blogs – The Minimalist & The Clothes Horse
+My Fav Fashion Blogs – The Minimalist & The Clothes Horse

 Besides my own blog (duh), I read two fashion blogs consistently… Man Repeller by Leandra Medine, and Unfancy by Caroline Rector.
 These two blogs embody the opposites in consumption: the clothes horse and the minimalist.
 Man Repeller is a humorous orgy involving everything fashion.
 It gorges on designer duds, delves into every detail of living style, and, true to its name, balks at “pretty” and veers to the bizarre.
 Man Repeller is all about the next good time in fashion.

 Unfancy is a minimalist fashion blog.
 It is a clean cut, clearly thought out blog that follows the creation of a 37-peice wardrobe every three months.
 It may not be an orgy, but such efficiency and organization is practically arousing in all it perfection.

 Man Repeller does not directly affect my fashion choices for myself or my clients.
 It is more of a pleasure read that keeps me relevant in the “wow” department.
 The 37-peice wardrobe idea is more relevant to my work.
 I have numerous clients that desire pure efficiency in their busy no-nonsense lives.
 However, for myself personally, I only put the capsule wardrobe concept into affect when I travel.
 The rest of the time, I am considered a clothes horse.